Reagent992/anki_kokoro_extension/docs/dev.md

-# dev description
+# Development Documentation

 ## TODO

-- [x] Update the existing note in the collection at the Background.
+- [x] Update existing notes in the collection in the background.
 This allows us to close the editor before TTS finishes its work.
 - [x] Fixed `TimeoutError`: the default startup time has increased from 1 to 10 seconds.
-- [x] Add a keyboard shortcut (Ctrl+SHIFT+T)
+- [x] Add keyboard shortcut (Ctrl+SHIFT+T)
-- [ ] Anything inserted while TTS is loading is overwritten (deleted).
+- [x] Anything inserted while TTS is loading is overwritten (deleted).
-- [ ] FIXME: There is a chance that Kokoro will be started twice.
+- [x] FIXME: There is a chance that Kokoro will be started twice.

 ## features backlog

-- If noting is selected, TTS the whole line.
+- Should we use the TTS for the whole line if nothing is selected?
+Or just alert is fine?

 ## dev tips

-- Launch anki through terminal to access logs
+- Launch anki through terminal to access the logs
 - To open devtools use `QTWEBENGINE_REMOTE_DEBUGGING=8080 anki` then go to `http://localhost:8080/` in Chromium
-- Press `Ctrl+shift+;` in the main window to acess REPL.
+- Press `Ctrl+shift+;` in the main window to access REPL.
 - launch anki with the test profile using `anki -p <profile_name>`

 ## Implementation details